Saturday, 25, Apr, 2026

 Headnote :

-The three accused-Government servants-were jointly charged with an offence punishable under s.
-5(2) of the Prevention of Corruption Act, 1947 and all three were further jointly charged with having committed breach of trust in furtherance of the common intention of all under s.
-409 of the Indian Pena...
+The three accused, who were government employees, faced joint charges for an offense punishable under section 5(2) of the Prevention of Corruption Act, 1947.
+Additionally, they were charged together with committing a breach of trust in furtherance of their common intention under section 409 of the I...

 Download the LatestLaws.com Mobile App